 Platforms: SNES, iOS, Android, Nintendo Switch, PlayStation Vita, PS4, Windows

-Secret of Mana sits at an interesting place in JRPG history, too.
-Many of the systems in the game were developed for Final Fantasy IV before being reworked into a project codenamed Chrono Trigger.
-After building upon those mechanics, the final release became Secret of Mana, though many of the aspects of the Chrono Trigger project were later reworked into the Chrono Trigger game.
+Secret of Mana holds an esteemed place in JRPG history because its maker originally developed the Final Fantasy IV game systems.
+They eventually reworked this system into a project with the codename of Chrono Trigger.
+After building upon those mechanics, the final release became Secret of Mana, though the designers reworked many of the Chrono Trigger project aspects into the Chrono Trigger game.